A solid foundation in the skills required to help you get journalism style articles published in magazines, newspapers and online.

 You will improve your reporting and research skills to identify a good story, pitch it to an editor and get it published online or in print and learn the skills involved in working as a freelance journalist.

-Taught over 10 weekly evening classes and delivered from our central London location, the course offers expert tuition and the flexibility of part-time study.
+Taught over 8 weekly lessons and delivered from our central London location, the course offers expert tuition and the flexibility of part-time study.

 This is a highly practical course which will cover feature writing, pitching ideas, exploring outlets, interview skills, reviews, writing to a formula and social networking.